MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsSharedCallingRoutingPolicy.md

 If you are attempting to use a resource account with an Operator Connect phone number assigned, you should confirm support for Shared Calling with your operator.

-Shared Calling is not supported for Calling Plan service phone numbers in Romania, Czech Republic, Hungary, Singapore, New Zealand, Australia and Japan.
+Shared Calling is not supported for Calling Plan service phone numbers in Romania, the Czech Republic, Hungary, Singapore, New Zealand, Australia, and Japan.
 A limited number of existing Calling Plan service phone numbers in other countries are also not supported for Shared Calling.
-For such service phone numbers, please contact the [Telephone Number Services Service desk](/microsoftteams/phone-reference/manage-numbers/contact-tns-service-desk).
+For such service phone numbers, please contact the [Telephone Number Services service desk](/microsoftteams/phone-reference/manage-numbers/contact-tns-service-desk).

 This cmdlet was introduced in Teams PowerShell Module 5.5.0.